amsliu/amsliu.github.io/index.md

 ⭐ Why You Should Consider Me:

 At Microsoft, I've fostered a growth mindset with the humbleness to learn from senior colleagues and the willingness to help others.
-I have a strong desire to grow as a technical writer and I'm very passionate about the intersection of technology, language, and education.
+I have a strong desire to grow my career and I'm very passionate about the intersection of technology, language, and education.

 🚀 What I'm Looking For: